supabase-community/pg-gateway/README.md

 ### Reverse Proxy using SNI

-The [server name indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) TLS extension allows clients to indicate which server hostname they intend to connect to when establishing an encrypted TLS connection with the server.
+The [server name indication (SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication) TLS extension allows clients to indicate which server hostname they intend to connect to when establishing an encrypted TLS connection.
 This is commonly used by HTTPS reverse proxies - without it, reverse proxies would be unable to identify which server to forward requests to since all messages are encrypted.
 You would need a separate IP/port pair for every server name you wish to connect to.

 `pg-gateway` supports SNI with Postgres TLS connections to give you the same benefit.
 You can hook into the TLS upgrade step to retrieve the SNI server name sent by the client and use it to establish a reverse proxy connection to other Postgres servers, all over a single gateway IP/port.